clarin-eric/handbook-development/docs/stack/python.md

 ## Testing

 * 👉 Yes 🗿
-* 👉 The more tests the better .
+* 👉 The more tests the better.

 ### Testing tools